Applications for the 2017 Australian Stockholm Junior Water Prize are now closed.

 Awarded at the Ozwater'17 Gala Dinner

-The Australian Stockholm Junior Water Prize is awarded at the Australian Water Association’s leading international conference, Ozwater’17, in May 2017, Sydney.
+The Australian Stockholm Junior Water Prize was awarded at the Australian Water Association’s leading international conference, Ozwater’17, in May 2017, Sydney.

-The winner of the ASJWP will then compete internationally in Stockholm at the SJWP.
+The winner of the ASJWP will now compete internationally in Stockholm at the SJWP.

 Australian Stockholm Junior Water Prize Winner

-The Australian Stockholm Junior Water Prize was awarded at Ozwater’16 in Melbourne.
-Watch the video below and hear what Mohamed said at the awards ceremony:
+The Australian Stockholm Junior Water Prize was awarded at Ozwater’17 in Sydney.
+Watch the video below and hear what Macinley said about winning the award:

 Click here to see a list of all previous winners.